-These ultra-fluffy Ugg slides have an amazing $24 Amazon dupe
+These ultra-fluffy Ugg-inspired slides are $24 on Amazon

 "They are the softest fluffy slippers I have ever had on my feet!" wrote one Amazon reviewer, adding, "The soles are the perfect material where you won't ruin these if you need to go to the basement or laundry room in your building.
 I also like the peep toe, slide style as it keeps my feet warm and protected but they won't get too hot."

-Regardless of whether you're in the mood to splurge on the Fluff Yeahs or score a major deal on the Amazon dupe, the overarching lesson here is that we all need to be swaddling our feet in some open-air, fluff-bomb sandal-slippers this year.
+Regardless of whether you're in the mood to splurge on the Fluff Yeahs or score a major deal on the Halluci slippers, the overarching lesson here is that we all need to be swaddling our feet in some open-air, fluff-bomb sandal-slippers this year.

 Note: The prices above reflect the retailers' listed prices at the time of publication.